 Southwest Ranches is a somewhat small town located in the state of Florida.
-With a population of 7,852 people and two constituent neighborhoods, Southwest Ranches is the 229th largest community in Florida.
+With a population of 7,502 people and just one neighborhood, Southwest Ranches is the 233rd largest community in Florida.

 Southwest Ranches home prices are not only among the most expensive in Florida, but Southwest Ranches real estate also consistently ranks among the most expensive in America.

 Southwest Ranches is a decidedly white-collar town, with fully 90.47% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Southwest Ranches is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Southwest Ranches who work in management occupations (18.51%), healthcare (14.94%), and sales jobs (12.14%).

 A relatively large number of people in Southwest Ranches telecommute to their jobs.
 Overall, about 12.88% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.